asiminah/asiminah.github.io/submenu/appliedlinalg.md

 **HuskyCT:** All announcements related to the course will be posted on HuskyCT.
 Assignments and grades will be posted on HuskyCT as well.

-**Grading:** The course grade will be composed of a final exam, two midterms, quizzes, worksheets, and homework.
+**Grading:** The course grade will be composed of worksheets, homework, quizzes, two midterms, and a final exam.
 The breakdown will be as follows:

 | Course Component |       | Weight    |
 | :----:           | :---: |  :----:   |